Friendly Or Nasty? Identifying The Problem

 If your shih tzu growls, lunges or bites in anger he will need to be isolated in a crate, cage, playpen or gated off part of the room.
 If you can put his harness and leash on it will make moving him easier and lessen the chances of you being bitten.
 While your dog is in his place of isolation, you and the rest of your household must ignore him totally, avoiding any eye contact.

-Keep him in isolation until he calms down.
-When he has remained calm for a few minutes you can try releasing him back into circulation, keeping his harness and leash on.
+Keep him in isolation until he calms down, for up to ten minutes at the most.
+After ten minutes he will not remember that he is being punished.
+When he has calmed down you can try releasing him back into circulation, keeping his harness and leash on.
 If he stays calm, reward him with a treat.

 Should he become aggressive again, carry out the isolation routine again.
 After a few repetitions he may come to realize that his aggression is not effective and nice things, his rewards, happen when he doesn’t growl and bite.